gavlock/100-days-of-code-log/r1-log.md

 Updated Python, Jupyter, TensorFlow and Keras.
 Started playing around with some ideas for ANN models to handle multi-note (chord) pitch recognition.

+### R1D29

+Downloaded the MAPS dataset and started working on Python code to iterate through the dataset, reading the audio and note data for each sample.